Feller-AG/wiser-cloud-api/README.md

 "targetTemperature" = desired temperature (set point) for the heating zone <br>
 "boost_temperature" = How much temperature will be increased from the set point (Default by 2 Deg.) <br>
-"unit" = degree unit used (C = Celsius)
+"unit" = degree unit used (C = Celsius) "thirdPartyEnabled" = If "false" the end user has disabled external control of this heating group

 <br>